-- Defining which message or information can be filtered as well as how to hide the topology by the isolation NF to ensure that some private information of the public network, e.g. the NF Instance ID, is not exposed to the vertical network.
+- Defining which message or information can be filtered as well as how to support the functionality of topology hiding by the NF which is used to isolate the vertical administrative domain and PLMN administrative domain to ensure that some information of the PLMN administrative domain, e.g. the NF Instance ID, is not exposed to the vertical administrative domain.

-- Whether and how to support communications between the sinking UDM, which stores subscription data of private network user, and public network.
+- Whether and how to support communications between the UDM in the vertical administrative domain, which only stores subscription data of users of vertical customers, and NFs in PLMN administrative domain .

-- Defining and identify which signaling should be forwarded to public network and which to private network if NFs deployed in the private network are not connect directly.
+- Defining and identify which signaling should be forwarded to PLMN administrative domain and which to vertical administrative domain, e.g. signaling related to authentication should be forwarded to PLMN administrative domain, if NFs deployed on the vertical administrative domain are not connect directly.

+- How to authorize enterprise’s UEs to obtain subscription data from UDM in vertical administrative domain after enterprise’ UEs being authenticated through the AUSF and UDM located in the PLMN administrative domain.

+- Whether and how to support the positioning scenario where the vertical administrative domain which may contain dedicated AMF, SMF and UPF communicates with the LMF located in the PLMN administrative domain.

+- Whether and how to support the analysis scenario where the vertical administrative domain which may contain dedicated AMF, SMF and UPF communicates with the NWDAF in the PLMN administrative domain.

-- Whether and how to support private network UEs to access both the public network and the private network.- Whether and how to support some new features or functions to guarantee the security of communications between vertical network andpublic network, e.g. defense the attacks from private network.
+- Whether and how to support enterprise’s UEs to access both the PLMN administrative domain and the vertical administrative domain.

+3 TUs are foreseen to complete this study.